 New York City to cut contracts with Trump organisation, says mayor

+“The president incited a rebellion against the United States government that killed five people and threatened to derail the constitutional transfer of power,” de Blasio said in a statement.

+“The city of New York will not be associated with those unforgivable acts in any shape, way or form."

-"If a company and the leadership of that company is engaged in criminal activity, we have the right to sever the contract," de Blasio said on MSNBC.
+"If a company and the leadership of that company is engaged in criminal activity, we have the right to sever the contract.
+Inciting an insurrection against the United States government clearly constitutes criminal activity" he said on MSNBC.

-"Inciting an insurrection against the United States government clearly constitutes criminal activity," de Blasio said.
-"So, the city of New York will no longer have anything to do with the Trump Organization."

 READ: Vice President Mike Pence rejects invoking 25th Amendment to oust Trump